typhonius/acquia_cli/README.md

 ## Configuration
-The Acquia Cli tool users cascading configuration on the users own machine to allow both global and per project credentials and overrides as needed.
+The Acquia Cli tool uses cascading configuration on the user's own machine to allow both global and per project credentials and overrides as needed.

 Acquia Cli will load configuration in the following order with each step overriding matching array keys in the step prior: